massarafune/ics-threat-intel/README.md

 npm start
 ```
 This will start React app.
-But you can build this application to serve static files
+But you can build this application to serve static files, which can be accessed via apache web server at port 80
 ```bash
 npm run build
 ```

+More detailed instruction can be found in the repository [https://github.com/massarafune/ICS-threat-hunting-reactapp.git](https://github.com/massarafune/ICS-threat-hunting-reactapp.git)

 ## Configure ELK stack
 ### Elasticsearch